Harsha2139/airport-management.c/README.md

 This project demonstrates how linked lists can be used to efficiently manage dynamic data like flights and passengers.
 It performs CRUD operations and simulates real-world airport management in a simple and effective way.

-🛠️ Compilation & Execution

-✅ Step 1: Save your file

-Save your program as:

-airport management.c

-✅ Step 2: Compile the program
-gcc airport management.c -o project

-✅ Step 3: Run the program

-./project
-2. Running the Program

-Once it compiles without errors, you can run the executable:

-On Linux/macOS:

-Bash
-./airport-management

-On Windows:

-Bash
-airport-management.exe